Board of Trustees 2022/2023

 Connecticut

-Since joining ESPN in 2004, King has served as senior vice president, SportsCenter & News; senior vice president, Content, ESPN Digital & Print Media; and vice president and Editor-in-Chief of ESPN.com.
-He started at ESPN as a senior coordinating producer in Studio Production, responsible for (at various times): NBA studio programming; on-location golf coverage, including the Masters and the U.S. Open; and ESPNEWS, the nation’s only 24-hour sports television network.
+King, who joined ESPN in 2004, served as senior vice president, SportsCenter and news; senior vice president, Content, ESPN Digital & Print Media; and vice president and editor-in-chief of ESPN.com.
+He started at ESPN as a senior coordinating producer in studio production, responsible for (at various times): NBA studio programming; on-location golf coverage, including the Masters and the U.S. Open; and ESPNEWS, the nation’s only 24-hour sports television network.

 In 2016, King appeared on Forbes’ list of “Most Influential Minorities in Sports” and was named by Fast Company among its “Most Creative People 2014.”
-A past Pulitzer judge, King is a member of the Associated Press board of directors, the Chair of Center for Investigative Reporting board, and a member of the Poynter Institute’s Board of Trustees.
+A past Pulitzer judge, King is the chair of Center for Investigative Reporting Board, and a member of the Poynter Institute’s Board of Trustees.

 King began his career in newspapers.
 From 1997–2004, he was at The Philadelphia Inquirer, where he was eventually appointed deputy managing editor.
-Prior to that, King worked at the Courier-Journal in Louisville, KY, the Courier-Post in Cherry Hill, NJ, the Commercial-News in Danville, IL, and The Washington Post.
+Prior to that, King worked at the Courier-Journal in Louisville, Ky., the Courier-Post in Cherry Hill, N.J., the Commercial-News in Danville, Ill., and The Washington Post.

 At Wesleyan: A proud member of the Class of 1984, King holds a BA in English from Wesleyan.
-He played basketball for Herb Kenny and triple-jumped as a part of Elmer Swanson’s track and field teams.
+He played basketball for Herb Kenny and triple jumped as a part of Elmer Swanson’s track and field team.

 Assistant Professor, Hofstra University